-An International Apostolic Council was formed to give spiritual oversight to this new apostolic movement of DOVE, and Larry Kreider was asked to serve as the international director.
-Unlike an association of churches, which gives ordination and general accountability to church leaders, an apostolic movement is a family of churches with a common focus—a mandate from God to labor together to plant and establish churches throughout the world.
+An International Apostolic Council was formed to give spiritual oversight to this new apostolic movement of DOVE, and Larry Kreider was asked to serve as the International Director.
+Unlike an association of churches, which gives ordination and general accountability to church leaders, an apostolic movement is a family of churches with a common focus—a mandate from God to plant and establish churches throughout the world.
 We have found that apostolic ministry provides a safe environment for each partnering congregation and ministry to grow and reproduce.
 This model emphasizes leading by relationship and influence rather than by hands-on management.
 While a senior elder and team equip believers to do the work of ministry in the congregation, the Apostolic Council provides training, oversight and mentoring to local church leadership.
 The Apostolic Council is also called to give clear vision and direction to the entire movement.
 Our transition from one church to eight enabled us to become a network of small group-based churches and house churches partnering together.

-Since that time, we have had the joy of seeing dozens of churches planted and others join the DOVE International family.
-Currently, over 400 small group-based congregations and house churches serve together with the DOVE family from many nations of the world including: the United States, Barbados, Brazil, Bulgaria, Canada, Colombia, Democratic Republic of Congo, Guatemala, Haiti, India, Ireland, Kenya, Myanmar, the Netherlands, Peru, the Philippines, Rwanda, Scotland, South Africa and Uganda.
+Since that time, we have had the joy of seeing hundreds of churches planted and others join the DOVE International family.
+Currently, over 500 small group-based congregations and house churches serve together with the DOVE family from many nations of the world including: the United States, Barbados, Brazil, Bulgaria, Canada, Colombia, Democratic Republic of Congo, Guatemala, Haiti, India, Ireland, Kenya, Myanmar, the Netherlands, Peru, the Philippines, Rwanda, Scotland, South Africa and Uganda.
 We continue to trust God for many more new churches to be started for a new generation of believers in Christ in the nations.

 Spiritual parenting is key